 Do not worry that being called in for an adjustment of status interview means that your application for adjustment has been singled out for extra scrutiny.
 Interviews are a normal part of the process, allowing USCIS to personally confirm the information you and your petitioner have provided and review all the facts with you.

 USCIS skips the interview in a few cases, or requires only the immigrant (and not the family petitioner/sponsor) to attend, but only when the case is especially clear-cut and not likely to involve fraud or other complicated circumstances.

 The petitioning employer in a work-based application will not be required to attend the interview; only the immigrant.

 The typical adjustment of status interview lasts about 20 minutes.
-However, you might wait in the waiting room much longer than that before the USCIS officer calls you in.
+However, you might (depending on the latest COVID health and safety protocols) wait in the waiting room much longer than that before the USCIS officer calls you in.

 Be sure to have a full meal beforehand, as you are not allowed to bring food into the building.
-Also, if you're a smoker, be warned that USCIS faciliities are "smoke free."
+Also, if you're a smoker, be warned that USCIS facilities are "smoke free."

 The officer will also ask to see the documents that you brought along, to verify their validity and make sure you are still eligible for the green card.
 If, for example, you were applying to immigrate as the unmarried son or daughter or a U.S. green card holder, and you stated that you recently got married, the officer would find you ineligible, and deny your application.
 A similar result might occur if you had recently been convicted of a crime.